gemc/docs/webPage/source/index.rst

 GEant4 Monte-Carlo
 ==================

-gemc is an application based on `geant4 <https://geant4.cern.ch>`_  libraries to simulate the passage of particles through matters.
+gemc is an application based on `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matters.
 The user parameters (geometry, materials, fields, etc) are stored in databases (available: MYSQL, ASCII).
 This makes it possible to build complex setup